Immunoglobulin E: Role in disease

 Atopic individuals can have up to ten times the normal level of IgE in their blood (as do sufferers of hyper-IgE syndrome).
 However, this may not be a requirement for symptoms to occur as has been seen in asthmatics with normal IgE levels in their blood—recent research has shown that IgE production can occur locally in the nasal mucosa.

 IgE that can specifically recognise an allergen (typically this is a protein, such as dust mite Der p 1, cat Fel d 1, grass or ragweed pollen, food protein, etc.) has a unique long-lived interaction with its high-affinity receptor FcεRI so that basophils and mast cells, capable of mediating inflammatory reactions, become "primed", ready to release chemicals like histamine, leukotrienes, and certain interleukins.
 These chemicals cause many of the symptoms we associate with allergy, such as airway constriction in asthma, local inflammation in eczema, increased mucus secretion in allergic rhinitis, and increased vascular permeability, it is presumed, to allow other immune cells to gain access to tissues, but which can lead to a potentially fatal drop in blood pressure as in anaphylaxis.

-Although IgE-mediated allergic symptoms typically develop after repeated exposure to a particular allergen, it is important to note that clinical reactions can sometimes occur upon first ingestion of novel foods, including edible insects such as yellow mealworm (Tenebrio molitor).
+Although IgE-mediated allergic symptoms typically develop after repeated exposure to a particular allergen, clinical reactions can sometimes occur upon first ingestion of novel foods, including edible insects such as yellow mealworm (Tenebrio molitor).
 This paradox arises due to IgE cross-reactivity: prior sensitization to structurally similar proteins—such as tropomyosin from house dust mite (Der p 10) or shrimp (Pen m 1)—can prime the immune system and permit IgE antibodies to recognize homologous proteins in mealworm.
 Consequently, exposure to these new dietary proteins may result in immediate allergic reactions, even in individuals who have not previously consumed insect-derived products.

 IgE is known to be elevated in various autoimmune disorders such as systemic lupus erythematosus (SLE), rheumatoid arthritis (RA), and psoriasis, and is theorized to be of pathogenetic importance in SLE and RA by eliciting a hypersensitivity reaction.

 Regulation of IgE levels through control of B cell differentiation to antibody-secreting plasma cells is thought to involve the "low-affinity" receptor FcεRII, or CD23.
 CD23 may also allow facilitated antigen presentation, an IgE-dependent mechanism whereby B cells expressing CD23 are able to present allergen to (and stimulate) specific T helper cells, causing the perpetuation of a T_{h}2 response, one of the hallmarks of which is the production of more antibodies.